-If the job step is not to be terminated, the following actions are taken:
+If the job step is not to be terminated, the system takes the following actions:

-- The task that was active when ABEND was issued is terminated, along with all of the subtasks of that active task. - The completion code is posted as indicated in the completion code parameter description below. - The end-of-task exit routine specified in the ATTACH macro instruction that created the task which issued ABEND is selected to be given control.
+- It terminates the task that was active when ABEND was issued, along with all of the subtasks of that active task. - It posts the completion code as indicated in the completion code parameter description below. - It gives control to the end-of-task exit routine specified in the ATTACH macro instruction that created the task which issued ABEND.
 The exit routine is given control when the originating task of the task for which ABEND was issued becomes active.
 None of the end-of-task exit routines specified for any subtasks of the task for which ABEND was issued are given control.